 About this Project [+]

 Support the Restoration of Ancient Inca Forests in the High Andes of Peru--and Also Help Reduce Your Carbon Footprint!

-Following up on their successful planting of 76,000 native Queuña trees in the Peruvian Andes last year, the Cusco-based ECOAN and adventure tour company Amazonas Explorer are hoping to raise donations to be able to plant an additional 70,000 trees this season.
+Following up on their successful planting of 89,600 native Queuña trees in the Peruvian Andes during the 2016-2017 season, the Cusco-based ECOAN and adventure tour company Amazonas Explorer are hoping to raise donations to be able to plant an additional 100,000 trees during the 2017-2018 season.
 This will be done through a collaborative effort between local native villages in the Sacred Valley near Cuzco, Peru.
 The trees will help restore an endangered habitat in the high Andes of Peru.